 I hope everyone is well and looking forward to a beautiful spring.

-Once again, we at Wisdom of the Elders would like to thank everyone who attended and/or supported Wisdom’s 25-year celebration on November 2018.
+Once again, we at Wisdom of the Elders would like to thank everyone who attended and/or supported Wisdom’s 25-year celebration in November 2018.
 We appreciate you walking through the years with us.
 We are grateful for the opportunity to continue growing and improving our projects and programming into the next 25 years!

 We would like to welcome Trish Haugen to our Wisdom staff.
 Trish will be the Coordinator for Wisdom Workforce Development.
-Trish is also our Discovering Yidong Xinag (DYX) Youth Leadership Program co-coordinator, along with Kunu Bearchum, who is our Multimedia Assistant.
+Trish is also our Discovering Yidong Xinag (DYX) Youth Leadership Program co-coordinator, along with Kunu Beachum, who is our Multimedia Assistant.
 Together Trish and Kunu will work with Indigenous communities and schools to expand Wisdom’s multimedia projects and environmental science curriculum for our Native communities in Oregon and Washington.

 In addition, we would like to thank Lora Price for her many years of dedication and leadership in helping to build lasting partnerships for Wisdom Workforce Development, LLC with the many restoration and conservation organizations and individuals throughout the greater Portland Metro Area.
-As Lora plans for her long-awaited retirement, we wish her success, joy and much peace in her new journeys.
+As Lora plans for her long-awaited retirement, we wish her success, joy, and much peace in her new journeys.
 Your presence and influence will surely be missed!
 Alas, we remain hopeful to meet you around the bend sometime, somewhere!

-We send out a big thank you to our partners, Portland Parks and Recreation, Johnson Creek Watershed Council, Columbia Slough Watershed Council, Bureau of Environmental Services, Rose CDC, Friends of Trees, Metro, West Multnomah Water and Soil Conservation District and Columbia Land Trust, to name a few, for the opportunities for our Wisdom Workforce Development crew to work alongside you in many important projects throughout the city and surrounding areas.
+We send out a big thank you to our partners, Portland Parks and Recreation, Johnson Creek Watershed Council, Columbia Slough Watershed Council, Bureau of Environmental Services, Rose CDC, Friends of Trees, Metro, West Multnomah Water, and Soil Conservation District, and Columbia Land Trust, to name a few, for the opportunities for our Wisdom Workforce Development crew to work alongside you in many important projects throughout the city and surrounding areas.
 I personally would like to thank Wisdom’s WWD LLC ace team, Alvey Seeyouma, Autumn Highdesertwolf, Bruce Amick II, and Dave Eyster for their hard work and dedication regardless of rain and cold or sun and heat, to accomplish the missions.
 Well done!

-In order to prepare and further develop our staff, Wisdom will engage with educational institutions to develop workforce opportunities to enhance professional skills training.
+To prepare and further develop our staff, Wisdom will engage with educational institutions to develop workforce opportunities to enhance professional skills training.
 Wisdom’s Executive Management Team will continue to enhance and strengthen collaborative partnerships, develop our leadership outreach strategies, and increase fundraising capacity.
 By supporting our coordinators of the primary initiatives over the next three years, they will be ready to be promoted from Project Coordinator in year one to Program Officer by year three.

-Therein, we can and will be better prepared to accomplish our primary initiatives designed to help under-represented Native American youth and adults in our communities to accomplish their own educational goals and/or help connect them to employment opportunities.
+Therein, we can and will be better prepared to accomplish our primary initiatives designed to help under-represented Native American youth and adults in our communities accomplish their own educational goals and/or help connect them to employment opportunities.
 This will build and strengthen our Indigenous communities, assist in attaining health and wellness goals and acquire opportunities for financial prosperity while engaging in diverse environmental or other career pathways.

 We would like to recognize and send out a tremendous THANK YOU to our funders for helping us to accomplish our goals to build a better and more prosperous Indigenous community.
-We at Wisdom are very much appreciative for your continued financial support and encouragement!
+We at Wisdom are very much appreciative of your continued financial support and encouragement!

 Prosper Portland Film Grant, Collins Foundation, Meyer Memorial Trust, OregonMade-Creative Foundation, Prosper Portland and the City of Portland Media Grant, Running Strong For American Indian Youth- Dream Starter, National Endowment of the Arts, National Endowment for Humanities, USDA, Oregon Community Foundation, Social Justice Fund, Oregon Cultural Trust, Oregon Arts Commission, NoVo Foundation, Metro, EMSWCD, Eco-Trust, and The James F. and Marion L. Miller Foundation.

-To the many individuals who made charitable contributions, we are very grateful for your continued support to our mission to encourage, educate and provide workforce development for our Indigenous community and our community at large.
+To the many individuals who made charitable contributions, we are very grateful for your continued support of our mission to encourage, educate and provide workforce development for our Indigenous community and our community at large.